aholmes/gitpitch_async-await-csharp/PITCHME.md

 #### Understanding async/await
 Never block!
 Instead, use:
 - await |
-	- Unwraps Tasks and returns internal result
+	- Returns the result of a `Task`
 - WhenAny |
-	- Returns when any task in an IEnumerable<Task> completes
+	- Returns when any many `Task`s complete
-	- Returns immediately when any Task fails
+	- Returns immediately when any `Task` fails
 - WhenAll |
-	- Returns when all tasks in an IEnumerable<Task> complete
+	- Returns when all `Task`s complete
 	- Failures do not cause an early return
 +++